tuquet/navigo/docs/workflow/element-selector.md

 Wait for the `selector` to appear on the page.
 If at the moment of checking the `selector` and the `selector` already exists, the block immediately gets executed.
 If the `selector` doesn't appear after the given time in the `timeout` text field, the workflow will throw an error.

 ## Generating Selector
-If you don't know how to write your own selector, you can use the Automa Element Selector or the "Select" button on the block.
+If you don't know how to write your own selector, you can use the Navigo Element Selector or the "Select" button on the block.
-Automa Element Selector
+Navigo Element Selector

-In the Automa Dashboard, click the <v-remixicon name="riFocus3Line" /> button on the sidebar, And Automa will inject an element picker into the current page.
+In the Navigo Dashboard, click the <v-remixicon name="riFocus3Line" /> button on the sidebar, And Navigo will inject an element picker into the current page.
 You can click or press the `Space` key to select an element.
 It will automatically generate a selector for the selected element.

 ![Element picker](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/12/02/16sv6u-n6.png)